Upcoming Classes

 This course will provide 2.80 NCPD (CNE) and 2.75 CME credit hours

-If you are a Denver Health employee, please indicate you will pay by check and our team will waive your registration fee ignore payment prompts.
+If you are a Denver Health employee, please select "Pay by Check" during registration—our team will waive your fee.
+You may disregard any payment prompts.

-If you would like to discuss the course fee, please be in touch with us at CAMAcademy@dhha.org.
+If you are external to Denver Health and would like to discuss the course fee, please contact us at CAMAcademy@dhha.org.

 Aug 14, 2025